qupath/qupath-imglib2/README.md

 println safeImg

+// Previous accessibles are always 5D, but it is also possible to make a projection on some axis
+// to get a 2D, 3D, or 4D image:
+var dimensionsToDrop = Map.of(
+        Dimension.CHANNEL, 0,       // projection on the channel axis, only the first channel is kept Dimension.TIME, 0,          // projection on the time axis, only the first timepoint is kept ) var xyzImg = ImgCreator.builder(server).build().createForLevel(level, dimensionsToDrop) println xyzImg

 // Once you have an image (or random accessible), you can use regular ImgLib2 functions
 // For example, to read the pixel located at [x:1, y:2; c:0; z:0; t:0]:
 var randomAccess = randomAccessible.randomAccess()